thadawilliams/plex-unwatched-reporter/README.md

 - Check Docker logs for connection errors
 - Ensure your Plex token has access to your Plex libraries
 - Try restarting the container: `docker restart plex-unwatched-reporter`

+### Slow Report Generation

+**Symptoms**: Report generation takes a long time

+**Explanation**: This is normal!
+The tool queries Plex's API for each item to get accurate all-user play counts.
+Large libraries with thousands of items will take several minutes.
+Watch the real-time progress tracker to monitor the process.

+**Tips:**
+- Let it run - the progress tracker shows it's working
+- Consider excluding recently added content to reduce the number of items processed
+- This is why it's a run-on-demand tool rather than a continuously running service

 ---